Interest under the Civil Code

 Non-pecuniary damage

-Other examples of non-pecuniary damage may be related to interference with dignity, respect, honour, reputation, health, etc.
+Other examples of non-pecuniary damage may be related to interference with human dignity, respect, honour, reputation, health and so on.

 It should be added that the consequences of non-pecuniary damage may ultimately be felt in the victim’s economic sphere (for example, damage to health and its impact on future earnings).